MLHale/nebraska-gencyber/teachers/phishing/url-analysis-advanced.md

 ![trickyurls](./img/clickjacking-reveal.png)

 Now you can see, that the page is crafted to steal your _clicks_ and pass them on to an invisible page in front of it.
 Spammers do this to generate advertisement revenue from unsuspecting users by _stealing_ their clicks.
 This exploit is called **click jacking**.
-You may explore the page source on these pages to notice that such behavior is possible using html `iframe` technology.
+You may explore the page source on these pages to notice that such behavior is possible using HTML `iframe` technology.
 With an invisible `iframe` the entire page becomes a minefield for your mouse clicks!

 In the demo page, `Like the kitten` is strategically placed on a link that tweets great things about Dr. Gandhi.
 You would be "liking" me without really intending to do so!